hjm1fb/OpenGL_Camera_Demo/README.md

 # CameraDemo
 Android Camera Demo.
-Now it has one Activity that shows "How to Use GLSurfaceView to Preview Camera Frame Data" It also shows:
+Now it has one Activity that shows "How to Use GLSurfaceView for Camera Preview " It also shows:
 1. How to Flip the View
 2. How to Capture the GLsurfaceView Screen